 It’s no secret that the Jersey Shore is a popular and happening destination, but we have found everything from quiet, picturesque beaches to coastal education centers, peaceful little towns to bustling boardwalks and everything in between along the southern coast of New Jersey.
 We return there year after year and always find new, fun things to do, beyond the always-glorious experience of spending a day on the shore.
 Here are a few of our favorite destinations.

 Cape May – The town of Cape May can get crowded during peek season, so if that bothers you, a better time to explore and till enjoy good weather is late May/early June, or even better (with warmer water) the month of September.
 It is filled with neat rows of Victorian homes that look like lacy, colorful gingerbread houses.
 The surf can get rough so stay near a lifeguard and keep an eye on the kids at all times.
 We have enjoyed staying at The Grand Hotel, right on the beach.
 It has an indoor and outdoor pool, with a nice little baby pool right next to the regular outdoor pool, so you can easily keep all the kids in view at the same time.
-If you need a break from the beach, take a day to visit the the Cape May County Zoo.
+If you need a break from the beach, you can visit the Aviation Museum at the Cape May Airport if you have a plane-lover.
+Or, take a day to visit the the Cape May County Zoo.
 Just note that we have seen giant tortoises mating (or as we like to tell the kids, “wrestling”) here every. single. summer.

 Avalon/Stone Harbor – Our favorite beaches to visit are these, because they are almost never crowded.
 You won’t find a lot of hotels or fast food restaurants in the area, but if you rent a house you will enjoy a tranquil vacation.
 There are also nearby campgrounds.
 A large part of Avalon is a bird sanctuary, so you need to follow a path for a half a mile or so between shrub and cactus covered sand dunes to reach the ocean, and at times parts of the shore are roped off for bird nesting.
 If you like nature, this is really fun to see, but beware of flies!
 They are occasionally intolerable.